 Remember when Warren Buffett opened his wallet to reveal $400 in cash and an American Express card?
-The man, worth $89 billion, could’ve had his pick of any ultra-exclusive credit card, including the American Express Centurion Card (or better known as the Amex Black Card).
-Instead, he carried an old school, classic green Amex card — one that’s been in his possession since 1964.
+The man, worth $89 billion, could’ve had his pick of any ultra-exclusive credit card, including the American Express Centurion Card (better known as the Amex Black Card).
+Instead, he carried an old-school, classic green Amex card — one that’s been in his possession since 1964.

 Cards that are favored by the rich are packed with perks and features to pamper them when they travel, eat at restaurants, and make purchases.

 Millionaires Want Perks, Just Like the Rest of Us

 The desire for a credit card that offers solid rewards, low fees, and great customer service spans all incomes, whether you make more than seven figures or not.

 Many of these extras are focused on travel, including:

 Ever wondered what millionaires carry in their wallets?
 Here’s a glimpse into the best credit cards for millionaires.